GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 ### Upgrade Management Environment

-Update the commands and documentation in your Management Environment to the latest available version.
+Update the commands and documentation in your management environment to the latest available version.

 ```bash
 ~/spinnaker-for-gcp/scripts/manage/update_management_environment.sh